Unsupervised Local Discrimination for Medical Images: Experimental Results

-The basic model is trained based on patch discrimination with hypermixup to obtain the ability of measuring patches' similarity, i.e., the loss is defined as $\mathcal{L}=\mathcal{L}_{Pd}+\mathcal{L}_{Hm}$.
-Then, we make the following two improvements to make the learnt representation more suitable for target localization:
+\textbf{Training details:} The basic model is trained based on patch discrimination accompanied by hypersphere mixup to obtain the ability to measure patches' similarity, specifically, the loss is defined as $\mathcal{L}=\mathcal{L}_{Pd}+\mathcal{L}_{Hm}$.
+Then, we conduct the following two improvements to make the learned representation more suitable for landmark localization:

-1) Multi-size pooling: Because target structures or tissues are varied in size, the learnt patch discriminative representation is desired to be multi-size adaptative.
-Therefore, instead of utilizing the adaptive average pooling with a fixed output size to gain the patch-wise representation, we use the average pooling layer with a random pooling size ranging from 28 to 112.
+1) Multi-size pooling: Rather than utilizing the adaptive average pooling with a fixed output size to gain the patch-wise representation, we use the average pooling layer with a random pooling size ranging from 28 to 112 to ensure that our model is adaptive for targets with varied sizes.

-2) Center-sensitive averaging: as described in Section \ref{section:Center-sensitive One-shot localization}, the averaging pooling layer will be replaced by the center-sensitive averaging pooling.
-The $\sigma$ is set as 0.5 in this paper to make most energy in the region around patch's center.
+2) Center-sensitive averaging: As described in Sec.~\ref{section:Center-sensitive One-shot localization}, the averaging pooling layer is replaced by the center-sensitive averaging pooling to obtain well-aligned predictions.
+The $\sigma$ in Eq.~(\ref{equation:kernel_weights}) is set as 0.5.

-The experiments setting is similar to the above experiments, i.e., the total training epoch is 100, the optimization is Adam with $lr=0.001$, and four groups of images form a batch.
+The total training epoch is 100, the optimizer is an Adam with $lr=0.001$, and four groups of images form a batch as Sec.~\ref{section: representation learning implementation details}.